Purchasing A Travel Backpack

 No matter what kind of trip you're heading out on, having a daypack is usually extremely handy.
-We reviewed one pack with a detachable daypack and liked the idea of the built-in extra bag--so much, in fact, that it won an award: the Osprey Farpoint 55.
-It seemed to streamline the packing process and ensure that you always had a small pack handy for day hikes or city exploration.
-Plus they strap easily onto the back or clip to the front for super easy carrying.
+We reviewed one pack with a detachable daypack and liked the idea of the built-in extra bag.
+Cotopaxi takes a different approach, including a super lightweight extra day pack in an extra package deal with their Allpa.

 Alternatively, maybe you already have some luggage or a backpack that you love but need a small daypack for short adventures.
-Luckily, REI solved this conundrum by making a lightweight daypack that stuffs into its pouch.
+Luckily, REI solved this conundrum by making a lightweight daypack that stuffs into its pouch, the REI Stuff Travel.
 This will allow you to save some cash on a whole new set-up and instead spend it on that hot air balloon ride over Angkor Wat that you've been telling yourself was way too expensive.
-The Eagle Creek Universal Traveler is also a great solution which serves well as a carry on with its TSA-friendly laptop compartment that zips open to lay flat—and its relatively light weight and breathable straps and back panel make it a great performer on day hikes and long, hot days touring the city.

 On a more practical level, think about packing features.
 How easy would it be to fetch your water bottle out of the bottom of your bag while waiting in line at the bus station?
 Conversely, the difficulty of access might make your gear safer from theft.
 You may also want to consider the pack's weight; if the pack itself is heavy before you even begin to load it up, it may not be the best option for backcountry use.

-Traveling should be the time of your life.
-The best pack for you is the one that works so well that it integrates seamlessly into your travels and allows you to focus on the beautiful new world around you.
+Traveling should be the time of your life, if you're heading out on vacation—or if it's for business, you'll want it to be smooth and as enjoyable as possible so you can focus on work.
+The best pack for you is the one that works so well that it integrates seamlessly into your travels and allows you to focus on the beautiful new world around you or the meetings and tasks at hand.
 We hope this review will help you find the right match for your travel needs.
 See our full review: Best Travel Backpack.